Bukas Luluhod ang Mga Tala: Special participation

-Awards
+Accolades

 The film received 5 FAMAS nominations (Best Supporting Actress for Gina Pareño, Best Child Actress for Janet Elisa Giron, Best Story for Nerissa Cabral, Best Sound for Rolly Ruta, Best Musical Score for Willy Cruz) and won Best Sound and Best Musical Score.

 The film also won the 1985 FAP Award for Best Sound Engineering.

+Release

+Bukas Luluhod ang Mga Tala was released in Philippine theaters in July 1984.
+Within the same month, critic Mike Feria noted in his review that it had become the highest-grossing Philippine film of the year so far.